Mosquito Control building site is shovel-ready

 It took a while but shovels could be in the ground any day now at 18 Aquamarine Drive on Big Coppitt Key.

-It’s the site of the Florida Keys Mosquito Control District’s new Lower Keys operations building and Commissioner Phil Goodman said construction could start as soon as May 10.
+It’s the site of the Florida Keys Mosquito Control District’s new Lower Keys operations building and Commissioner Phil Goodman said construction could start soon.
 The district was waiting for a building permit from Monroe County to start work on a $2.84 million garage/chemical room.
 It was granted in late April and the site is finally ready, said Beth Ranson, the district's public information officer.

 Another permit is still needed for a set of trailers that will house administrative offices and a small mosquito identification lab, Ranson said.